koluris/HP-PROBOOK-470-G2-OpenCore/README.md

 * Sleep

 ### Bonus
-* DRM content like Netflix, please use Chrome
+* Please use Chrome for DRM content like Netflix
 * Use QuickESP to mount EFI partitions with ease, support me :)
-* ICC Profile that improves the screen's native colors
+* ICC Profile that improves the laptop's native colors

 ### What doesn't work
 * Trackpad tap works, but button click does not